Francesco Moriero

 Francesco "Checco" Moriero (/it/; born 31 March 1969) is an Italian football former player and current manager, who played as a midfielder, usually as a winger on the right flank.
-He is the current head coach of the Flamurtari.

 Throughout his career, he played for several Italian clubs: Lecce, Cagliari, Roma, Inter Milan, and Napoli, winning an UEFA Cup title with Inter in 1998.
 A former Italy international, he took part at the 1998 FIFA World Cup.